Amargosa Opera House and Hotel: Location

 The Amargosa Opera House and Hotel is located on California State Route 127 in Death Valley Junction at the junction of National Scenic Byway, California State Route 190, California State Route 127, Furnace Creek Inn area and Death Valley National Park, 27 miles (43 km) northwest.
 South is the town of Shoshone, California, and the Tecopa Hot Springs.
 The Nevada state line is five miles to the northeast.

 In popular culture

+It was one of three motels covered by Christian Blackwood's 1989 documentary Motel.
+The documentary was nominated for an Emmy Award for "Outstanding Individual - Informational Programming".

 As the Lost Highway Hotel, it was featured in David Lynch's Lost Highway.

-The exterior of the Amargosa Opera House was also shown in the movies The Hitcher and Carl Colpaert's Delusion.
-The exterior of the adjacent cafe and hotel colonnade were shown in a 40 second segment of Robert Plant's video of his 1983 song, Big Log.
+The exterior of the Amargosa Opera House was also shown in the movies The Hitcher and Carl Colpaert's Delusion, also in the 2020 miniseries The Stand.
+The exterior of the adjacent cafe and hotel colonnade were shown in a 40 second segment of Robert Plant's video of his 1983 song Big Log.
 The interior of the Opera House features in the video of the Lighthouse Family's song "Lifted".

 Todd Robinson's documentary, Amargosa (2000) about Marta Becket and Amargosa won a 2003 Emmy Award for cinematographer Curt Apduhan and was a finalist for an Academy Award nomination for Best Documentary Feature, in addition to numerous festival awards and nominations.

 Reports of hauntings in the buildings were investigated on the paranormal television shows Ghost Adventures in 2010 and The Dead Files in 2013.